SwissLegalTech/timeline/README.md

 ### 3. The Possibilities
 Since the Case Traveller does one of the most basic tasks of the work on legal cases, the target group consists of to kind of lawyers, regardless of the industry and the field of specialization.
 Hence, the market of this product is huge.

 Apart from the business case, there are various ways the functionality of the tool can be expanded.
-We already a couple of features in mind that would further simplify the work on legal case ;)
+We already have a couple of features in mind that would further simplify the work on legal case ;)

 ### 4. Demo
 The demo will only be provided in form of an image.
 To test the app please follow the installation guide in paragraph 7.